 The best of Skagway is a good tour as you see a little of everything.
-We went on the White Pass & Yukon Route Railroad, drove up the Klondike Summit highway, learnt about the Gold Rush History, went to Liarsville Trail Camp and learnt to pan for gold and ended the tour having a drink in the Red Onion Saloon to see a 1898 brothel museum.
+We went on the White Pass & Yukon Route Railroad, drove up the Klondike Summit highway, learnt about the Gold Rush History, went to Liarsville Trail Camp and learnt to pan for gold and ended the tour having a drink in the Red Onion Saloon to see an 1898 brothel museum.

-The first part of our tour was driving along the Klondike Summit highway that was built by the US army in 1954.
+The first part of our tour was driving along the Klondike Summit highway that was built by the US Army in 1954.

-The road is on the other side of mountains and you can see the train on the edge of the mountain and the Tormented Valley and Pitchfork Falls.
+The road is on the other side of the mountains and you can see the train on the edge of the mountain and the Tormented Valley and Pitchfork Falls.
 The view was beautiful driving up to Fraser in Canada to catch the train.

 White Pass & Yukon Route Railroad

 The second part of our tour was to board the train in Fraser, BC in Canada, which took us all the way back to Skagway which took about an hour and thirty minutes.

 The White Pass Railroad was built between 1898 – 1900.
 It was built right on the edge of the mountain.
 We went 2885 Feet (879 Meters) above sea level at the White Pass Summit point!